The keys to opening the

 run.
 The most noteworthy

-of these current
+of these recent

-proposals touts casino
+proposals have touted casino

-rather than a symptom of
+rather than symptoms of

 our deep-rooted